sdiehl/wiwinwlh/tutorial.md

 For a tight loop over numeric types specializing at the call site can result in orders of magnitude performance increase.
-Although the cost in compile-time can often be non-trivial and when used function used at many call-sites this can slow GHC's simplifier pass to a crawl.
+Although the cost in compile-time can often be non-trivial and when used at many function call-sites this can slow GHC's simplifier pass to a crawl.

 The best advice is profile and look for large uses of dictionary projection in